actions/dependency-review-action/README.md

 - `comment-content` is generated with the same content as would be present in a Dependency Review Action comment.
 - `dependency-changes` holds all dependency changes in a JSON format.
 The following outputs are subsets of `dependency-changes` filtered based on the configuration:
 - `vulnerable-changes` holds information about dependency changes with vulnerable dependencies in a JSON format.
 - `invalid-license-changes` holds information about invalid or non-compliant license dependency changes in a JSON format.
 - `denied-changes` holds information about denied dependency changes in a JSON format.

 > [!NOTE]
-> Action outputs [have a size limit](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs-for-docker-container-and-javascript-actions): outputs are Unicode strings, and can be a maximum of 1MB
+> Action outputs are unicode strings [with a 1MB size limit](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#outputs-for-docker-container-and-javascript-actions).

 ## Getting help